jsantiago611/JDS-study-bible/about.md

 - The site lives on [[Github::https://github.com/rgvr/simply-jekyll]] and is served using Netlify
 - This website is statically generated using Jekyll from a set of Markdown files.
 - The Jekyll theme can be found on my Github Page, It is called "Simply-Jekyll"
 - Except lunrjs and katex, there are no third party libraries.
-Discord is an opt-in, I don't use on my [[site::https://rgvr.me]].
 I strongly believe in user privacy.